 Our major strategy for changing community attitudes is to make a television documentary series with real stories of people with disability told by people with disability.

 Televised content is powerful and can change people’s thinking, attitudes and behaviour.
-Telling our stories demonstrates the benefits gained by full inclusion of people with disabilities.
+Telling our stories demonstrates the benefits gained by full inclusion of people with disability.

 What will the TV series be about?